 Have questions about travel?
 Want to know how to make traveling affordable?
 Just need some inspiration?
 You have come to the right place!
 Welcome to Once Upon a Backpack!

 Claire and I first met while working at the same international school in Qingdao, China.
-Almost 3 years later, we are still together, seeking to travel the world.
-Together, we have traveled to many places in China and South East Asia.
-Every holiday we had, we always looked to the map to see where we would explore next.
-It turns out the Summer and Spring Festival Holidays were not long enough.
-After saving up some cash, we decided to leave our jobs, embark to Morocco and make our way back to Asia over 14 months (or more).
-Come follow us on our epic journey that will bring us over 3 continents, many places, and many friendly faces.
+More than 3 years later, we are still together, seeking to travel the world.
+Before our Gap Year, we had traveled to many places in China and South East Asia.
+Before every holiday in China, we always looked to the map to see where we would explore next.
+It turns out the Summer and winter Holidays were not long enough for us.
+After saving up some cash, we decided to leave our jobs, embark to Morocco and make our way back to Asia over 14 months.
+Come follow us on our epic journey that will bring us to 3 continents, many places, and many friendly faces.

 Get Off the Beaten Path